 The Empire State Building is one of New York City’s most famous landmarks.
-The building is world famous for it’s 86th and 102nd floors, where there are observation decks that offer 360 degree views of New York.
-Not to mention the light shows!
+The building is world-famous for it’s 86th and 102nd floors.
+It is on these floors that there are observation decks that offer 360-degree views of the Big Apple.

 1930 – Construction began on the 17th of March.
 The frame was raised at a speed of four and a half stories per week.

 1931 – In this year the skyscraper was first opened.

 1945 – On a foggy Saturday morning a B-25 Bomber crashed into the 79th floor.
 Luckily the construction of the building limited the spread of the fire, this meant that the building was open as usual on the Monday.

 1950 – The antenna tower was added to allow more stations to use the antenna of the Empire State Building

 1955 – The American Society of Civil Engineers choose the building as one of the seven greatest engineering achievements in America’s history.